How to Become an Electrician

 Several groups, including unions and contractor associations, sponsor apprenticeship programs.
 Apprenticeship requirements vary by state and locality.

-Some electrical contractors have their own training programs, which are not recognized apprenticeship programs but include both classroom and on-the-job training.
+Some electrical contractors have their own training programs, which are not recognized apprenticeship programs but include both technical and on-the-job training.
 Although most workers enter apprenticeships directly, some electricians enter apprenticeship programs after working as a helper.
 The Home Builders Institute offers a preapprenticeship certificate training (PACT) program for eight construction trades, including electricians.

-After completing an apprenticeship program, electricians are considered to be journey workers and may perform duties on their own, subject to any local or state licensing requirements.
+After completing an apprenticeship program, electricians are considered to be journey workers and may perform duties on their own, subject to local or state licensing requirements.

 Licenses, Certifications, and Registrations